 Lake Okeechobee Watershed Restoration Project

-Part of the Comprehensive Everglades Restoration Plan (CERP), the Lake Okeechobee Watershed Restoration Project is a planning effort being conducted by the U.S. Army Corps of Engineers and the South Florida Water Management District to identify opportunities to improve the quantity, timing and distribution of flows into the 730-square-mile lake.
-The project area, where placement of potential features are being considered, covers a large portion of the Lake Okeechobee Watershed north of the lake.
+Part of the Comprehensive Everglades Restoration Plan (CERP), the Lake Okeechobee Watershed Restoration Project (LOWRP) is a planning effort being conducted by the U.S. Army Corps of Engineers (USACE) and the South Florida Water Management District (SFWMD).
+The project area covers a large portion of the Lake Okeechobee Watershed north of the lake.

 - Increasing water storage capacity in the watershed, resulting in improved Lake Okeechobee water levels

-- Improving the quantity and timing of discharges to the Caloosahatchee and St. Lucie estuaries
+- Improving the quantity and timing of discharges to the St. Lucie and Caloosahatchee estuaries

 - Restoring wetlands